-New research published in the journal Nature finds that despite the devastating impact marine heatwaves may have on marine ecosystems, in general heatwaves have not had lasting effects on ocean waters that are home to many of the world’s most robust fisheries.
+New research published in the journal Nature finds that despite the devastating impact marine heatwaves may have on marine ecosystems, that these heatwaves generally have not had lasting effects on the ocean waters that are home to many of the world’s most robust fisheries.

-Pinsky said that to reach the conclusions, researchers assessed the impacts of 248 marine heatwaves along the coasts of North America and Europe from 1993 to 2019, using 82,322 samples from scientific surveys of marine fishes.
+Pinsky added that to reach these conclusions, the researchers assessed the impacts of 248 marine heatwaves along the coasts of North America and Europe from 1993 to 2019, using 82,322 samples from scientific surveys of marine fishes.

-“There is an emerging sense that the oceans do have some resilience, and while they are changing in response to climate change, we don’t see evidence that marine heatwaves are wiping out fisheries,” noted lead author Alexa Fredston, an assistant professor of ocean science at University of California, Santa Cruz.
+“There is an emerging sense that the oceans do have some resilience, and while they are changing in response to climate change, we don’t see evidence that marine heatwaves are wiping out fisheries,” lead author Alexa Fredston, assistant professor of ocean science at UC Santa Cruz, noted in comments on the study published by UC Santa Cruz.

 “The oceans are highly variable and fish populations vary quite a lot.
 Against that background, we didn’t see evidence of marine heatwaves dramatically reducing the abundance of fish in the temperate oceans,” Fredston said.
 “Marine heatwaves can drive local change, but there have been hundreds of marine heatwaves with no lasting impacts.”

 Researchers also studied whether marine heatwaves were resulting in loss of species associated with cold water and an increase in species associated with warm water, known as “tropicalization.”
 Fredston said that while tropicalization has been associated with long-term warming of oceans they saw no consistent signature of that associated with marine heatwaves.

 For the study, researchers defined marine heatwaves as periods of over five days with extreme sea bottom temperatures for that region and season.
 By subtracting the effects of long-term ocean-warming trends, they were able to focus on episodes of extreme warming on top of those long-term trends, the researchers said.